-Thanksgiving is a wonderful time for family and friends to gather and spend quality time together.
+The holidays are a wonderful time for family and friends to gather and spend quality time together.
 It also tends to be a time when we are more sedentary and indulge in large meals and delicious desserts.
-Refraining from family recipes may be a challenge, but you can diminish the effects and create wonderful memories by incorporating exercise and physical activities into your Thanksgiving traditions.
+Refraining from family recipes may be a challenge, but you can diminish the effects and create wonderful memories by incorporating exercise and physical activities into your holiday traditions.

 These fun ideas will get everyone off the couch

 Take a hike on any portion of the 20+ miles of Rivanna trails in and around Charlottesville or along the Blue Ridge Parkway.
 Check these websites for maps, origination points for various parts of the trails with length, cumulative mileage and footing description; trail conditions and trail rules.

 Walk or jog with your family around your neighborhood, the downtown mall or UVA campus.
 Go at any pace that allows you to socialize and enjoy the fresh air.

 Pick pumpkins or apples at a local orchard

 Carter’s Mountain boasts beautiful views as well as the opportunity to pick your own apples and pumpkins.

 Prefer to stay close to home?
 Bring out your inner youth and play tag, red/light green light or even Simon Says.
 Little kids love to have grown-ups involved in “their games” and if little ones aren’t around, enjoy being a kid again yourself!